BestAsian/BestAsian/README.md

 <pre>
-💻 I am developing my skills as a Frontend Developer | Enthuastic about new technologies 📚 I am pursuing a Bachelors in Computer Science and a Masters in Applied Computer Scienec 📝 I have a strong interest in building Frontend Uis for ML applications 🌟 Main languages: Javascript, Python, and Ruby
+💻 I am developing my skills as a Frontend Developer | Enthuastic about new technologies 📚 I am pursuing a Bachelors in Computer Science and a Masters in Applied Computer Scienec 📝 I have a strong interest in building ML applications 🌟 Main languages: Javascript, Python, and Ruby
 🚩 Interested in Full Stack Machine Learning Application development
 </pre>